loot/loot/docs/app/usage/settings.rst

   - Fallout 4
   - Fallout 4 VR

-Is instance of base game
-  This is used to distinguish between instances of a base game and instances of total conversions that build off of that base game.

 LOOT Folder
   The sub-folder which LOOT uses to store the game's files in.
 Each game must be given a unique sub-folder.